morganjwilliams/pyrolite/docs/source/usage/eg/plotting/parallel.rst

 .. image:: ../../../_static/parallel_rescale.png
    :width: 50%
    :align: center
+   :alt: Parallel coordinate plot for a simple dataset where each column is rescaled based on mean and standard deviation.

 We can also use a centred-log transform for compositional data to reduce the effects of spurious correlation: